yingyingzh/yingyingzh.github.io/_pages/about.md

 ---

 I am currently an Assistant Professor of Statistics at Western Michigan University.
-I am interested in developing novel machine learning models to analyze data with complicated structures, with an emphasis on the area of clustering and classification.
-In particular, I have developed models for high-dimensional categorical and directional data.
+I am interested in developing novel machine learning models to analyze data with complicated structures, especially in the area of clustering and classification.
+In particular, I have been developing models for high-dimensional categorical and directional data.
 The applications of my research include text mining, pattern discovery, image processing, and business process modeling.

+I am actively looking for motivated students and potential collaborators.
+The topics lie broadly in the span of statistics and machine learning.
+Please feel free to contact me if you have an interest!